 foredeepening topography

-The ground below an ice sheet may be bowl-shaped with the inner part being deeper than the ground around the edges because glaciers erode preglacial material and subsidence due to the weight of the ice.
+The ground below an ice sheet may be bowl-shaped with the inner part

 frazil ice

-Disorganized, slushy ice crystals in the water column, usually near the water surface.
-Frazil ice is the first stage in the formation of sea ice.
+the water surface.
+Frazil ice is the first stage in the formation of sea

 freezing

-An exothermic physical process in which liquid water changes into solid ice (0C at 1 atm).
-Releases 80 calories/gram latent heat.
+An exothermic physical process in which liquid water changes into solid

 furrow